 The Association recognizes donated goods and services at their fair value, when it is reasonably determinable, when the goods and services are used in the normal course of operations and when they would otherwise have been purchased.
-In the current year, the Association received and recognized in the financial statements contributed goods and services valued at \$2,541 (2020 - \$9,657).
+In the current year, the Association has not recognized any contributed goods and services (2021 - \$2,541).

-Financial instruments
+Financial instruments policy